ihsraham/babel.github.io/_posts/2017-03-01-planning-for-7.0.md

 share_text: "Planning for 7.0"
 ---

-If you didn't know already, we're planning on releasing a 7.0 version soon!
+If you didn't know already, we're planning on releasing a 7.0 version soon 🙌 !
 I'd like to go over some notable changes and a few things we are still working out!

+This release will be a lot *smaller* than the previous 6.0 release.
+We're excited to move toward smaller/safer major releases.
+Now you'll get the benefits of less dependencies on our end and faster install times.

+Upgrading for most projects should be as simple as updating your package.json versions to 7.0.

+## Re-iterating Project Goals

+As I explain our on [Google Summer of Code project page](https://summerofcode.withgoogle.com/organizations/5842528113786880/), the goal of Babel is to "abstracts the browser away so that you can worry about writing your application rather than trying to figure out what features are supported in each environment".

+Instead of just converting ES6 to ES5, we want Babel to be the tool that transitions Javascript developers from using compiled JavaScript (via Babel) to using native Javascript (modern browsers) while supporting the tooling around those features (linting, minifying, codemods).

+> For the latest updates: check the last [babel/notes post](https://github.com/babel/notes/blob/master/2017-02/feb-22.md)

-## 😎 Awesome Changes
+## 😎 Breaking Changes

 ### [#4315](https://github.com/babel/babel/issues/4315) Drop support for unmaintained Node versions: 0.10, 0.12, 5